-Many tour companies in India have an organized group tours with 3 star hotel stay for a total of 1.20 to 1.50 lakhs (no meals or shopping, just limited sightseeing plus flights and hotels).
-Only thing to keep in mind here is that you will be restricted to set itinerary of the provider.
+Many tour companies in India have an organized group tour with a 3-star hotel stay for a total of 1.20 to 1.50 lakhs (no meals or shopping, just limited sightseeing plus flights, and hotels).
+The only thing to keep in mind here is that you will be restricted to set an itinerary of the provider.

 Why Indian movies aka Bollywood love Switzerland?

-For most Indians (count me in), we LOVE gooey romantic heroes singing love songs on snow covered mountains.
+For most Indians (count me in), we LOVE gooey romantic heroes singing love songs on snow-covered mountains.
 Well, that explains why we got married in the mountains in Banff Canada.
-Swiss villages and mountain peaks have been a TOP movie location for so many love story and sagas in India.
+Swiss villages and mountain peaks have been a TOP movie location for so many love stories and sagas in India.
 And no Euro dream is complete without a visit here.

 We have been to quite a few countries in Europe, it does it make to the list of our favorite places.
 And the entire country although located in Western Europe is not the same as its counterparts – it is not overcrowded, not dirty and scenic landscapes everywhere!

 It does remind me of Canada in some ways and it felt like home.